MnrGreg/ansible-kubernetes-kubeadm-ha/README.md

 ### Install process:

 Run install-all.yaml playbook to get your cluster fully setup.
-Note 8888 below if the default tinyproxy port- adjust according to your proxy install.
+Note port 8888 below is the default for tinyproxy- adjust according to your proxy install.
 You can also run the different playbooks separately for different purposes (setting up docker, masters, kubeadm, helm ...).

 ```